-These are just some of the projects included in our Campus Master Plan.
-This plan was revised and approved by the Board of Trustees in 2018-19 and will serve as our guiding document for years to come.
-The three leading concepts are: "Keep the core compact"; "Create active areas on campus"; and maintain "A walkable, sustainable campus."
+These are just two of the many examples of our commitment to the Campus Master Plan, which was approved by the Board of Trustees in 2018 and will serve as WOU's guide in subsequent years.
+Above all else, the three leading concepts pledge to "Keep the core compact"; "Create active areas on campus"; and maintain "A walkable, sustainable campus."